 Performing a Reprotect Operation

 Site A is the protected site and site B is the recovery site.
-If site A goes offline, Site Recovery Manager recovers the protected virtual machines to site B. After the recovery, the protected virtual machines from site A start up on site B without protection.
+If site A goes offline, run the disaster recovery workflow on the recovery plan to bring the virtual machines online on site B. After the recovery, the protected virtual machines from site A start up on site B without protection.

-When site A comes back online, you can run a reprotect operation to protect the recovered virtual machines on site B. Site B becomes the protected site, and site A becomes the recovery site.
+When site A comes back online, complete recovery by doing a planned migration because site A virtual machines and datastores need to be powered down and unmounted before reversing protection.
+Then initiate a reprotect operation to protect the recovered virtual machines on site B. Site B becomes the protected site, and site A becomes the recovery site.
 Site Recovery Manager reverses the direction of replication from site B to site A.